Gnocchi, an Italian Classic

-My parents took their first trip to Europe a couple years ago, spending a week in the Tuscany region of Italy.
-They both came back inspired by the Italian food they enjoyed and, as a result started to make many of the Italian dishes they had while in Italy.
+My parents took their first trip to Europe a couple of years ago, spending a week in the Tuscany region of Italy.
+They both came back inspired by the Italian food they enjoyed and, as a result, started to make many of the Italian dishes they had while in Italy.

-This is one of the dishes we started making as a result of their trip, and we’ve experimented with various ratios of potato to flour.
-What you want is a minimal amount of flour, too much and the gnocchi will be too dense.
+This gnocchi is one of the dishes we started making as a result of their trip, and we’ve experimented with various ratios of potato to flour.
+It took several attempts to achieve what we’ve found to be the perfect ratio: what you want is a minimal amount of flour, too much and the gnocchi will be too dense.

-The trick, we’ve learned, is to use older potatoes, and to bake them, not boil or steam them, so that they get pretty dried out.
-Also it helps to put them through a potato ricer for a smoother consistency.
+The other trick to gnocchi, we’ve learned, is to use older potatoes, and to bake them, not boil or steam them, so that they get pretty dried out.
+Also, it helps to put them through a potato ricer for a smoother consistency.
 Gnocchi goes well with practically any good pasta sauce.

 Potato Gnocchi RecipePrint

 - 2 beaten egg yolks

 - 1 1/2 cups flour

 - Your favorite pasta sauce (for example, this basic, delicious tomato sauce)